danielbarter/personal-website-code/content/markdown/CV.md

 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney.
 March 2008 - December 2011.

 ## Software
-- Fluent in python and C++.
-Good understanding of Linux user space.
+- Fluent in python.
+Comfortable with C++.
+- Good understanding of Linux user space.
 Comfortable on any Linux system running bash and tmux.
 Check out my [NixOS configuration](https://github.com/danielbarter/nixos-config) which specifies all my personal machines.

 ## Papers